wp-plugins/users-ultra/readme.txt

 <strong>Protecting content based on Membership Package</strong><br>
 The plugin comes with an easy to use shortcode that allows you to protect content based on logged in and membership packages.  <strong>This means that you can publish content that will be visible only for paid users</strong>.
 For example: you can publish content for gold members which will not be visible for silver members.

+<strong>Conditional Search Fields:</strong><br>
+Users Ultra allows you to place a powerful search box to filter your users by using a simple shortocode.
+The searching form is fully responsive and can be placed anywhere in your WordPress Theme.

+You can filter your users by using any amount of conditional fields such as: country, age, gender, name etc. The Users Searching function was developed by using the "WP_User_Query" class, this avoid overloading the database.
+Also, we have implemented innovating cache methodology that makes browsers load faster.

 <strong>Sync old users to make them work with Users Ultra?</strong><br>
 Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.